sbgrid/data-capture-module/doc/installation.md

 # Installation Instructions

+These are *DRAFT* instructions, so there are probably still bugs.

 The DCM is designed to work on linux systems, and should work on most unixes.
 For non-development work, CentOS 6 is recommended.
 Other versions and distributions should work, but you should know what you're doing.